11123aa/SchemaBloom/README.md

 - **🧪 Tests**: 83/83 passing with comprehensive coverage
 - **📚 Documentation**: Complete and professional
 - **🔧 Architecture**: Clean, modular, and well-organized
+- **📦 Package**: Built and ready for distribution
+- **⚠️ Note**: PyPI experiencing network issues, use local installation or GitHub releases

 ### Completed Components
 - ✅ JSON parser and validator